IBM/spectrum-installs/wmla/1.2.2/README.md

 * __prepare-airgap-install.sh__: Script to download Anaconda distribution and create conda environments.
 * __forceuninstall-host.sh__: Uninstall WMLA on current host (stop EGO services, stop EGO on the current host and delete *BASE_INSTALL_DIR*).
 * __forceuninstall-cluster.sh__: Uninstall WMLA on all hosts (stop EGO services, stop EGO on all hosts, delete *BASE_INSTALL_DIR* on all hosts, delete *BASE_SHARED_DIR* and *EGO_SHARED_DIR*).
+* __ansible-create-inventory.sh__: Create the Ansible inventory file to be used with *ansible-install-cluster.yaml* and *ansible-forceuninstall-cluster.yaml* playbooks.
+* __ansible-install-cluster.yaml__: Ansible playbook to install the cluster.
+* __ansible-forceuninstall-cluster.yaml__: Ansible playbook to uninstall the cluster.
 * __test-scripts.sh__: Script to test that these install scripts work properly.
 It should only be used by developers of these scripts.
 * __conf/__:
     * __parameters.inc__: Parameters for the installation.